 A healthy and fresh fish tank is also a clean fish tank.
-There are many ways that you can keep a fish tank clean but, one of the stranger methods, is through sucking up and vacuuming the gravel that resides at the bottom of the tank!
-Who would of thought that the gravel at the bottom of your tank could have an effect on the cleanliness of the water and the fish’s health.
+There are many ways that you can keep a fish tank clean but, one of the stranger methods is through sucking up and vacuuming the gravel that resides at the bottom of the tank!
+Who would have thought that the gravel at the bottom of your tank could have an effect on the cleanliness of the water and your fish’s health.

-There are a lot of different models and choices when it comes to siphon choice.
+There are a lot of different models and choices when it comes to gravel vacuums for your aquarium.
 Fortunately, we have picked out the very best so you don’t have to go through a lot of trial and error finding the best one for your precious fish tank.

 EHEIM Quick Vac Pro